i2mint/py2store/README.md

 # Quickstart

+Install it (e.g. `pip install py2store`).

 Think of type of storage you want to use and just go ahead, like you're using a dict.
-Here's an example for local storage:
+Here's an example for local storage (use string keys only):

 ```python
 >>> from py2store.stores.local_store import LocalStore